biggproject/biggdocs/Modelling.md

 library which yields couples of _k_ training sets and test sets indices, each couple representing one split.
 This splitter is related to the inner loop of cross-validation for the hyper-parameter tuning and for the final model tuning required by the model selection procedure.
+* _scoring_: <code>string</code> or <code>list</code> of <code>string</code> or None.
+A string or list of string
+representing the scoring functions to use.
+If None, the default scoring functions will be used (R^2 if _model_family_ is a regressor, accuracy if is a classifier).
+* _compare_with_: <code>string</code>.
+This argument is used only if the argument _scoring_ contains multiple evaluation metrics otherwise is ignored.
+It specifies the scoring function in _scoring_ that should be used to compare the model families.
+The model family that obtained the maximum score with the scoring function in _compare_with_ will be chosen as the best model family to train the final model.

 ### Return values:
 * _best_model_instance_: <code>object</code>.
 Best model instance of the model families found by the exhaustive search and retrained on the whole dataset.
 * _best_params_: <code>dict</code>.
 Dictionary with a key:value pair, where the key identifies the best model family and the value the best configuration, i.e. the best set of hyper-parameters.
-* _mean_score_: <code>float</code>.
-Mean score for all the model instances produced by the nested cross validation procedure.
+* _scores_: <code>dict</code>.
+Mean cross-validated score and standard deviation for all the model instances for each scoring function specified.
-* _mean_std_: <code>float</code>.
-Standard deviation from the mean score.
 * _cv_results_final_: <code>dict</code>.
 A dict with keys as column headers and values as columns representing the test score for each split, each parameter combination, the rank of each set of parameters and the mean test score and standard deviation.
 Can be imported into a DataFrame.
-* _cv_results_evaluation_: <code>list</code> of <code>dict</code>.
-A list of dictionaries related to the results of the nested cross-validation procedure.
-Each element represents the results obtained on a specific model instance in terms of performance evaluation and selected hyper-parameters.
+* _cv_results_evaluation_: <code>dict</code>.
+A dictionary containing the results of the performance evaluation obtained with the nested cross-validation, i.e. the mean cross-validated score and standard deviation for each model family and each scoring function specified.

 Can be imported into a DataFrame.

 ### Details:

 This function implements a full generalized pipeline to select the best model among several model instances of different model families.
-First, It will select the best model family for the given dataset (the family giving the best score) using the same nested cross-validation procedure (_data_modelling_._evaluate_model_cv_with_tuning_), then it will run the _GridSearchCV_ function on the best model family with the related _parameter_grid_.
+First, It will select the best model family for the given dataset (the family giving the best score with the _compare_with_ scoring function) using the same nested cross-validation procedure (_data_modelling_._evaluate_model_cv_with_tuning_), then it will run the _GridSearchCV_ function on the best model family with the related _parameter_grid_ to find the best model.

 # :card_file_box: Data Modelling / Model Persistence and prediction